Embark Behavioral Health

-Atypical depression — A person with atypical major depression is able to be cheered up by individual situations but returns back to the depressed state shortly afterwards, has an increased appetite, sleeps more, and feels lethargic or heavy.
+Atypical depression — A person with atypical major depression is able to be cheered up by individual situations but returns back to the depressed state shortly afterward, has an increased appetite, sleeps more, and feels lethargic or heavy.

 If your daughter is at risk of harming herself or taking her life, call the National Suicide Lifeline at 1-800-273-8255 or go to their website.
 If the risk is immediate, call 911.

 At Embark Behavioral Health at Hobble Creek, our short-term residential program for girls aged 12-17 can help them work through their depression and find their way through to the other side through various types of therapy, including Cognitive Behavioral Therapy and various experiential therapies that help them process what they’re going through.

 If you think your daughter is struggling with any of the above mood disorders or anxiety, self-harm, substance use, conduct issues, family conflict, or other issues that are impairing her ability to function, click the Get Started button at the top right of the page.
 We’ll help you get help for your daughter.